MichaelTMiyoshi/RubyUnityTutorial/README.md

 Going through to the fourth section is straightforward.
 Will add sound to the throwing and other things at a later time.

 (I did notice that I get a NullReferenceException when I run the program, but it does not crash the program.
 It is strange, but I am not sure what is happening.
 At least not yet.)

+Straightforward adding sound to RubyController from the tutorial.
+Ruby throws cogs and makes sounds.

+Some of the reading for section 8 is a bit confusing.
+That is, it is confusing if you take the first part as instruction.
+If you read it as explanation, it is okay.
+The second section is the instruction and works as it should.

+I removed the Audio Listener from the camera as the instructions said.
+Could not hear anything, which made sense.
+Added it back in (undo).